feldera/feldera/docs/sql/decimal.md

 Division or modulus by zero cause a runtime error.

-Casting a string to a decimal value will produce the value ``0`` when parsing fails.
+Casting a string to a decimal value will produce a run time error if parsing fails.

 ## Predefined functions on Decimal Values